Hult Center for the Performing Arts: Resident companies

 Resident companies at the Hult Center must satisfy a minimum number of performance and audience attendance requirements.
-In return, they enjoy certain priority scheduling privileges, hall rental discounts and the ability to apply for funding from the Hult Endowment.
-The residency requirements are not always easy to achieve or maintain.
+In return, they enjoy certain priority scheduling privileges, hall rental discounts and the ability to apply for funding from the Hult Endowment Fund of Oregon Community Foundation.
+The residency requirements are not always easy to achieve or maintain, and as of 2026 both Eugene Opera and the Oregon Bach Festival have lost this status.
 The current resident companies are: